ysu1989/GraphQuestions/README.md

 ### Example

-Here are some example questions and their characteristics (refer to the paper for the definition of the characteristics).
+Here are some example questions and their characteristics (refer to the [paper](http://cs.ucsb.edu/~ysu/papers/emnlp16_graphquestions.pdf) and the [appendix](http://cs.ucsb.edu/~ysu/papers/emnlp16_graphquestions_appendix.pdf) for the definition and distribution of question characteristics).
 Topic entities are bold-faced.
 Note how the topic entities and the whole questions are paraphrased:

 | Question | Domain | Answer | # of Relations | Function | Commonness | # of Answers |
 | --------------------- | :-------: | :-------: | :-: | :------: | :----: | :-: |